Special educational provision we expect

 We are required to clearly set out what special educational provision and training we expect schools, early years settings and post-16 providers to offer.
 This is to provide a shared understanding between parent carers, educational settings and us.

-You can read what we expect to be offered as part of the 'graduated response' in our SEN Support Guidance.
+You can read what we expect as part of the 'graduated response' in our SEN Support Guidance.

 SEN Support Guidance: provision expected at SEN Support (pdf)

-- What special educational need (SEN) support we expect educational settings to provide for children and young people with special educational needs and disabilities (SEND)
+- What SEN support we expect educational settings to provide for children and young people with special educational needs and disabilities (SEND)

 - What parent carers can expect their child’s setting to provide